Kajetan7/cv-page/docs/index.md

   </div>
 </div>

 Welcome to my portfolio site! <span style="font-size:1em;">👋</span> I'm a DevOps Engineer with 2+ years in Azure.
-Ex-Mechanical Engineer and FBA seller.
+Ex-Mechanical Engineer and entrepreneur.
 A bit about me — and how I can help on side. <span style="font-size:1.3em;vertical-align:middle;">👈</span>

 <div style="margin:2em 0 1em 0;">
   <h3 style="font-size:1.5em;margin-bottom:0.5em;">What I do?</h3>